Lesley A. Sharp

 A sociocultural and medical anthropologist, Lesley Sharp’s scholarship is marked by a sustained interest in the moral premises, conundrums, and contradictions inherent in affliction and healing, biomedicine, and experimental science.
 Key research foci include crosscultural interrogations of suffering, loss, and memorialization; personhood and the transformative properties of biomedicine; body commodification; and the moral underpinnings experimental science.
 Her work rests at the intersection of critical medical anthropology, embodiment theory, science and technology studies (STS), bioethics and everyday morality, and animal studies.
 A decade of work in Madagascar generated two separate works on gendered, indigenous healing, and intra-island labor migration (The Possessed and the Dispossessed, 1993) and the politico-historical consciousness of school youth amidst the demise of socialism (The Sacrificed Generation, 2002).
 Her more recent work addresses intersubjectivity in organ transplantation (Strange Harvest, 2006); the human in experimental biotechnologies (Bodies, Commodities and Biotechnologies, 2007, and The Transplant Imaginary, 2013); hidden aspects of biosecurity (Bioinsecurity and Vulnerability, 2014, coedited with N. Chen); and moral thinking in lab animal science (Animal Ethos, 2019).

-In 2019, Sharp was awarded the Wellcome Medal for Anthropology as Applied to Medical Problems by the Royal Anthropological Institute of Great Britain and Ireland, and the MASA Graduate Student Mentor Award of the Society for Medical Anthropology of the American Anthropological Association.
+Sharp has been awarded a 2020 Guggenheim Fellowship for research that addresses inmate-run, prison-based hospice programs in the U.S. In 2019, Sharp was awarded the Wellcome Medal for Anthropology as Applied to Medical Problems by the Royal Anthropological Institute of Great Britain and Ireland, and the MASA Graduate Student Mentor Award of the Society for Medical Anthropology of the American Anthropological Association.
 Her book Strange Harvest won the New Millennium Book Prize of the Society for Medical Anthropology, and she is the recipient of four teaching awards.

 University of California, Berkeley; University of California, San Francisco, Joint Program in Medical Anthropology, University of California at Berkeley, MA in Sociocultural Anthropology